cristhianjaramillo/cristhianjaramillo.github.io/_pages/cv.md

               The London School of Economics and Political Science\
               United Kingdom

--   Conducted data analysis using API's and created comprehensive reports.
+-   Developed data analysis using APIs and created 32 comprehensive reports regarding the UK care policy.
--   Utilised R for data visualisation, resulting in the creation of dynamic reports in HTML.
+-   Implemented R for data visualisation, resulting in the creation of 32 reports in HTML.
+-   Developed comprehensive databases to compile and analyse socioeconomic variables and care policy statuses of UK local authorities and regions.

 **11/2020 -- Present**       **Researcher**\
               Observatorio de Reformas Políticas en América Latina\